voducminh09/Stock-price-Classification-Time-Series-prediction-Project/README.md

 <img src = "image/Apple Random Forest.png" width = "600" height = "360">
 MAE for Random Forest Model: 10.508806363636364

+Decision Tree and Random Forest can make solid predictions.
+However, they cannot predict the stock prices in validating dataset that are higher than the maximun stock price in training dataset.

 ### k-nearest Neighbor
 <img src = "image/Apple K-nearest neighbor.png" width = "600" height = "360">
 MAE for k-nearest Neighbor Model: 42.37149350649351